arunvelsriram/blog-backup/ckye5uqdk056w8gs1g774bwnp.md

-## Adding JARs to Spark Jobs on AWS EMR
+## Adding Custom JARs to Spark Jobs on AWS EMR

 I was working on a Spark job to process data and load it into a Database.
 The database provides support for reading/writing via Spark using a connector available as a JAR.
 I need to run this Spark job on AWS EMR, so the connector JAR should be available to the Spark cluster.